YEGCSharpDev/YEGCSharpDev/README.md

 - 👀 I’m interested in C#, .NET and Web Services
 - 🌱 I’m currently learning C#
 - 💞️ I’m looking to collaborate on Open Source Projects.
-- 📫 How to reach me Chopstickwizard#8298 on Discord
+- 📫 How to reach me [to be updated]

 <!---
 YEGCSharpDev/YEGCSharpDev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.